15 Useful Digital Marketing Books Every Marketer Should Read

 10. Let’s Get Digital: How To Self-Publish, And Why You Should

-Self-publishing has grown faster than we expected.
+Self-publishing marketing books has grown faster than we expected.
 Take a look at the market share for ebook unit sales:

-You should self-publish a book, it’s worth it.
+You should self-publish digital marketing books or publish case studies; it’s worth it.

 But how do you begin?

-Do you think that nobody will read your book?
+Do you think that nobody will read your digital marketing book?
 Ditch such demeaning thoughts of failure.

 Of course, information may be everywhere, but you have a unique approach to that topic that people are hungry and thirsty for.
 Don’t hold back your knowledge, get started today.